azot-dev/cortex/doc/docs/dependencies.md

 ### Conlusion

-With that approach we append a bit more complexity because the adapters can be inconvenient to write, but we get an app that can run on any device and be easily testable.
+With this approach we append a bit more complexity because the adapters can be inconvenient to write, but we get an app that can run on any device and be easily testable.
-You can still write your API and other dependencies as services but your app will be harder to test and won't be considered as coded in clean architecture anymore
+You can also write your API and other dependencies as services, but your app will be harder to test and won't be considered as coded in clean architecture anymore.